crusher-dev/documentation/blog/2020-09-24-why-performance-matters.md

 cost for each machine.
 You furthermore end up needing fewer of them.

 Performance in time-series data is about helping you reach the best decision as effectively as possible.
-That’s why QuestDB is glad to be building high-performance time-series data solutions that are significantly faster than the competition.
+That’s why Crusher is glad to be building high-performance time-series data solutions that are significantly faster than the competition.